ALL AGES

 Early Intervention Program

-The Early Intervention Program (EI) provides financial support and referrals to American Indian families in the metro area.
-To be eligible for EI clients must have children 18 or younger living in the home and can NOT currently have an open child protection case.
+The Early Intervention Program provides financial support and referrals to Native American families in the Twin Cities Metro Area.
+To be eligible, clients must have children 18 years old or younger living in the home and can NOT currently have an open child protection case.
 Relatives of children can apply if they are the primary caregivers.
-Clients are referred to EI by community partners, MAIC staff, and county workers.
+Clients are referred to the Early Intervention Program by community partners, Minneapolis American Indian Center staff, and county workers.
 We are always looking for additional referring partners.
-Financial assistance can be provided for back due rent, a deposit, past due bills, children’s clothing, and cultural activities.
-All applications are reviewed by the EI Coordinator and all funding distributed is at the discretion of the EI Program.
-Early Intervention Program funding also assists families in cultural activities, including field trips to cultural sites and activities through MAIC’s Culture Language Arts Network Family Fun Night.

 Family Stability Program